RobReho/cluedo/README.md

 ## Working hypothesis and environment.
 ### System features
 The game is a revisited simulated Cluedo game, where the player is the robot implemented by the state machine, and the game is controlled by the Oracle.
-The oracle gnerates the hypothesis by choosing random elements in the people, weapons and places arrays.
-Randomly, it might generate and inconsistent hypothesis, meaning that it will be composed by 4 elements instead of 3.
+The Oracle generates the hypothesis by choosing random elements in the people, weapons, and places arrays.
+Randomly, it might generate an inconsistent hypothesis, meaning that it will be composed of 4 elements instead of 3.
-The robot will get both consistent and inconsistent hipothesis and send bach only the consistent hypothesis to be compared with the solution.
-When an hypothesis is compared to the solution the hints that don't match are deiscarded from the hints arrays stored in the oracle node.
-As more hypothesis are compared it is more and more likely that the hypothesis proposed matches the solution.
+The robot will get both consistent and inconsistent hypotheses and send back only the consistent hypothesis to be compared with the solution.
+When a hypothesis is compared to the solution, the hints that don't match are discarded from the hints arrays stored in the Oracle node.
+As more hypotheses are compared, it becomes more and more likely that the proposed hypothesis matches the solution.
 ![Alt Text](https://github.com/RobReho/exproblab/blob/main/media/erl1_end.PNG)

 ### System limitations
-The game implemented has a very simple structure and does not use the any IDs associated with the hypothesis.
-The architecture of the game has a very different way to generate and handle hypothesis with respect to the following iterations.
-Nevertheless, the semplicity of the architecture makes it easy to adapt to futures implementations.
+The game implemented has a very simple structure and does not use any IDs associated with the hypothesis.
+The architecture of the game has a very different way of generating and handling hypotheses compared to the following iterations.
+Nevertheless, the simplicity of the architecture makes it easy to adapt to future implementations.
 ### Possible technical Improvements
-Possible improvement are a system that generates hints in a similar way to what happens in the following iterations.
+Possible improvements include a system that generates hints in a similar way to what happens in the following iterations.

 ## Contacts
 Roberta Reho: s5075214@studenti.unige.it